 Facebook Engagement Groups

 If you aren’t familiar with these Engagement Groups, it’s essentially a large Instagram Pod.
 The one I joined on Facebook had over 5,000 active members, had strict rules for participation, and had many different opportunities per day to join games to increase likes, comments, Story Views, Tik Tok views, etc. I felt confident that I would be able to gain more traction on Instagram.
 Since there were many members, there would be probably 50-300 participants depending on the type of game.
 I thought that even 50 extra likes on my content would be a win!
+Here’s why I was wrong.

-But having all those people flood a direct URL link to my page hurt my organic reach and engagement.
-My followers weren’t the ones liking my posts and no one was commenting.
-After a few weeks in the group, I found that I had to play two or even three of these ‘like’ games to get my ‘like’ count back up to what I was getting organically before I was playing the games!
-I had to make the hard decision to cut the cord, and boy did I pay the price to leave.
+Having all those people flood a direct URL link to my page hurt my organic reach and engagement.
+My followers weren’t the ones liking my posts, and no one was commenting.
+After a few weeks in the group, I found that I had to play two or three of these games to get my post’s ‘like’ count back up to what I was getting organically before playing the games!
+Having those people ‘like’ my content that were not my followers, that were not my target audience, and did not spend more than a split second on my post made the algorithm all read that as “FAKE”.

 I don’t know how the algorithm knows this cheap trick, but it does.
-It knows when you’re cheating and acts accordingly.
+It knows when you’re cheating the system and acts accordingly.
 It will always be smarter than us when it comes to trying to gain followers.
-And having those people ‘like’ my content that were not my followers, that were not my target audience, and did not spend more than a split second on my post made the algorithm all read that as “FAKE”.

 Pinterest Group Boards